 Learning how to learn: a process we all engage in throughout our lives, but no single method of learning guarantees success.
 This free course, Learning how to learn, aims to make the process of learning much more explicit by inviting you to apply various ideas and activities to your own study as a way of increasing your awareness of your own learning.
 Most learning has to be an active process and this is particularly true of learning how to learn.

-- think about and understand how you learn;
+- think about and understand personal ways of learning

-- apply the ideas and activities in this unit to your own learning experiences;
+- apply the ideas and activities in this course to existing learning experiences

 - Learning outcomes